demivi/cpw/README.md

 ### Other distros

 Clone the repository and make sure only root has write access to every file.
-Create a script in your $PATH that changes directory to where cpw.sh is located and executes it with the provided arguments.
+Create a script in your $PATH that changes directory to where cpw is located and executes it with the provided arguments.

 Here is an example: